vocascan/documentation/docs/vocascan-server/docker/docker.md

 1. Install docker

-   Since docker is not up to date in the official apt sources, we add the official docker sources to apt.
+   Since docker is not up-to-date in the official apt sources, we add the official docker sources to apt.

    ```bash
    sudo apt update